georgexyz19/inkscapetutorial.org/content/posts/extension10_understand_units.md

     Return true if the points are near to eps

 * `convert_unit(value, to_unit, default='px')`
-    Returns userunits given a string representation of units in another system
+    Returns user units given a string representation of units in another system

 * `discover_unit(value, viewbox, default='px')`
     Attempt to detect the unit being used based on the viewbox